Wild Baby Sumatran Orangutan

 CONSERVATION STATUS Critically Endangered

 Swinging through the trees holding hands with her friends is the three-year-old baby orangutan.
 She has so much fun doing this but has started to notice something.
 Her beautiful rainforest with all the exciting and interesting trees and plants are starting to all look like the same tree.
-It is always noisy, the sound of some great machine and the crashing of falling trees and there are humans everywhere.
+It is always noisy, the sound of giant machines mixing with the crashing of falling trees, plus there are humans everywhere.
 She had always been told to keep away from humans.
 Many babies like her had been taken away by them.
 They are dangerous.

 The Malay word for “man of the forest”, orangutan, is the name for our orange-haired cousins.
 Only found in the rainforests of Sumatra and Borneo in Indonesia and Malaysia, these arboreal great apes spend most of their time in trees with incredibly long arms fit for swinging.
 They are known as “gardeners” of the forest and are vital for seed dispersal.
 Males and females are sexually dimorphic so they are very easy to tell apart.
 The males have large cheek pads and a sagittal crest (a ridge of bone running like a mohawk along the skull) to show their dominance over other males.

 Orangutans are one of the most intelligent non-human primates.
-They use tools, some even creating a toolkit containing insect-extraction sticks and seed-extraction sticks, adapting their tool for the task and even saving it for later.
+They use tools, some even creating a toolkit containing insect-extraction sticks, and seed-extraction sticks, as well as adapting their tool for the task and even saving it for later.
 They have voluntary control over their vocalisations and one orangutan in the US National Zoo even learnt to whistle!
 They also show many humans characteristics such as laughter.

 All three species of orangutan are listed as critically endangered and are legally protected in both Indonesia and Malaysia.
 Even so, they are easy targets for hunters being large and slow.
 The females are the most hunted for bushmeat with their babies being kept as pets, sent off on the illegal pet trade.
 Habitat loss is perhaps the biggest problem.
 Their home has been disappearing at a rapid rate to make way for palm oil plantations and other such projects.
 Over the past decade, it is estimated that orangutan populations have declined by 50% in the wild.